LisbonLisboaPortugal.com

 Lisbon metro

-A red metro train pulling into Alameda station
+A metro pulling into Alameda station

 How about a small group tour?